system-transparency/stfe/README.md

 2. What opaque data does the checksum _refer to_ such that the log entry can be analyzed by monitors.

-Additional metadata needs can be included in the data that the checksum covers, and the data itself can be stored in a public unauthenticated archive.
+Additional metadata needs can be included in the data that the checksum represents, and the data itself can be stored in a public unauthenticated archive.
 Log APIs and data formats should also follow the principle of minimal common denominator.
 We are still in the process of analyzing this further.

 ### Spam and log poisoning
 Trillian personalities usually have an _admission criteria_ that determines who